-All funding applicants whose proposals will include fieldwork in the Antarctic (or at Signy Island, or at the subantarctic Bird Island) must complete a pre-award Operational Support Planning Questionnaire (OSPQ).
+All funding applicants whose proposals will include fieldwork in the Antarctic (or at Signy Island, or at the sub-Antarctic Bird Island) must complete a pre-award Operational Support Planning Questionnaire (OSPQ).
 This is a new online form which replaces the Preliminary Request for Antarctic Logistic Support.
-Please email the Polar Funding Office (PFO) at BAS (firstname.lastname@example.org) stating your name, institution and proposal title.
-The PFO will set up a new, numbered pre-award OSPQ and send you the link with instructions for completion.
+Please email the Antarctic Access Office (formerly Polar Funding Office) at BAS (email@example.com) stating your name, institution and proposal title.
+The Antarctic Access Office will set up a new, numbered pre-award OSPQ and send you the link with instructions for completion.

-The pre-award OSPQ should be submitted to the PFO no later than three months prior to the submission deadline of the intended call.
-Thus, for intended proposal submissions to the July 2018 standard grants round (closing date 17 July 2018), completed pre-award OSPQs need to be received no later than 16:00 on 17 April 2018.
-If you require Antarctic logistic support in relation to a large grant proposal, you must submit your completed pre-award OSPQ to email@example.com by 16:00 on 13 March 2018.
+The pre-award OSPQ should be submitted to the Antarctic Access Office no later than three months prior to the submission deadline of the intended call.
+Thus, for intended proposal submissions to the July 2020 standard grants round (closing date 14 July 2020), completed pre-award OSPQs need to be received no later than 16:00 on 21 April 2020.

 Any funding applications that request Antarctic logistic support without having received prior logistic approval will not be accepted by NERC.

-Approved pre-award OSPQs will be valid for a period of 12 months from the date of submission to the PFO.
+Approved pre-award OSPQs will be valid for a period of 12 months from the date of submission to the AAO.